Worrying Signs Your Child’s Becoming Radicalised

 Are you worried your child is becoming radicalised?
 It’s important children explore different viewpoints and ideas.
 But perhaps you’ve noticed a change in their language or opinions that worries you.

 Children and young people encounter extreme views in lots of different ways.
-Your child may hear things on the news, find information online and follow social media accounts.
+Your child may hear things on the news, find information online or follow social media accounts.
 They can also meet influential people who hold controversial beliefs.

 Extreme views can come from: